SpectoIT/specto-faker/readme.md

     search_only_from_start: false, //if faker is searchable, do you want to search only values that start with searched value? - braille_support ignores this option and consideres it set to true
     sortable: false, //do you want on init to be sorted
     sort_ascending: true,
+    set_on_start: true, //should script set first value on initialization

     /* METHODS - CALLBACKS */
     /* if you use before_change function you must return a value which correlates to boolean 'true', otherwise change is prevented */